 The Industrial Revolution brought about an extraordinary period of progress in engineering and technology, but it also kickstarted the climate emergency we face today.

-As the industrialisation of Europe and North America gathered pace in the latter half of the 19th century, fossil fuels were burned at a rate that produced dangerous levels of carbon dioxide.
+As the industrialisation of Europe and North America gathered pace in the latter half of the 19th century, fossil fuels were burned at a rate that produced dangerous levels of carbon dioxide and other greenhouse gases.

 And as the rest of the world began consuming coal, gas and oil with similar enthusiasm, damage was further exacerbated by the depletion of forests and peatlands.
 Average global temperatures are now around 1°C higher than the days when Victorian factory chimneys first belched fumes into the sky (source: NASA Earth Observatory).
 That may not seem much but, in our finely balanced ecosphere, it’s a destructive and increasingly alarming trend.